Jerônimo Rodrigues

-Jerônimo Rodrigues Souza (born 3 April 1965) is a Brazilian indigenous politician, agricultural professor, and bureaucrat who was elected Governor of Bahia in 2022 election.
-Winning against ACM Neto in an upset, Jerônimo, a professor at State University of Feira de Santana, became the first self declared indigenous governor in Brazilian history.
-He previously served as an advisor in technology to Governor Jaques Wagner, as an advisor to the Rousseff government, and as head of multiple ministries in the government of Rui Costa, rising through the ranks of governmental management.
+Jerônimo Rodrigues Souza (born 3 April 1965) is a Brazilian politician, agricultural professor, and bureaucrat who has been serving as Governor of Bahia since 2023.
 He is a member of the Workers' Party.
+In the 2022 gubernatorial election, he defeated former Salvador mayor ACM Neto in an upset, becoming the first self declared indigenous governor in Brazilian history.
+He previously served as the state secretary for education under Rui Costa, as an advisor in technology to Governor Jaques Wagner, as an advisor to the Rousseff government, and as head of multiple ministries in the government of Rui Costa, rising through the ranks of governmental management.
+Jerônimo is also a professor at State University of Feira de Santana.

 Early life

 Born in Palmeirinha, a village in the municipality of Aiquara, to Zeferino Rodrigues, a farmer, and Maria Cerqueira, a seamstress, Jerônimo attended public school in Jequié and received a master's degree in rural development from the Federal University of Bahia in 1991.

 Bureaucratic career

 Academic career

 Jerônimo was accepted to a graduate program at the State University of Feira de Santana.
 He taught several subjects to undergraduates including Economic Sciences, Accounting Sciences, Law, Administration and Geography.
 After finishing graduate school, he returned to Aiquara where he was professor at the Colégio Municipal Américo Souto and an advisor to the mayor in agricultural planning.
 During this period, through student movements, he began to be affiliated with the Workers' Party largely in opposition to the 'Carlism' of Antônio Carlos Magalhães.

 Jerônimo, after participating in his campaign for governor, was appointed by Jaques Wagner an advisor to the Secretariat of Science, Technology and Innovation of Bahia in 2007, before becoming a member of the strategic division of the Secretariat of Planning.